calvinsim2/console-quest/README.md

 6. **Access the Application**
     All interactions will happen via the console.
     The game starts via a Swagger interface by making a GET request.
 Follow any instructions provided in the console.

+## Future Enhancements
+- Implement **Element Types** for monsters and Adventurers' skills, thus allowing for more strategic gameplay.
+- Introducing **Boss** dungeons, increasing the difficulty of gameplay.

 ## Helpful Links
 - [C# – Decision Tree – Simple Example](https://code.4noobz.net/decision-tree-simple-example/)